We have a flash flood watch happening here where we are at the EIB Southern Command.

 That's one thing.

-It's it's all good wages.
+It's all good wages.

 Everybody makes a decent wage.